f4llc0nn/Whisperzap/README.md

 ## How Does It Work?

 Every audio or voice clip sent or received will be stored.
-Whenever you quote one of those messages and type `!w`, that message will be forwarded to OpenAI to be transcribed.
+If you quote one of these messages and reply `!w`, the message will be forwarded to OpenAI to be transcribed.
 The transcribed text will then be sent as a message in the same chat screen.

 ## Requirements